Karuizawa, Nagano

-Karuizawa (軽井沢町, Karuizawa-machi) is a resort town located in Nagano Prefecture, Japan.
-As of 1 October 2025, the town had an estimated population of 21,834 in 11,285 households, and a population density of 139 persons per km^{2}.
+Karuizawa (軽井沢町, Karuizawa-machi) is a resort town in Nagano Prefecture, Japan.
+As of 1 October 2025, it had an estimated population of 21,834 in 11,285 households, and a population density of 139 persons per km^{2}.
 The total area of the town is 156.03 sqkm.

 Originally, there was a stage station (shukuba) called Karuisawa-shuku on the Nakasendō.
 The Shin'etsu Line opened in 1888 and the town became popular as a Western-style hill station around that time.